 - A. Dredging waterward of the ordinary high water mark for the primary purpose of obtaining fill material shall not be allowed, except when the material is necessary for the restoration of ecological functions. - B When allowed, the site where the fill is to be placed must be located waterward of the ordinary high water mark.
 The project must be associated with either a Model Toxics Control Act or Comprehensive Environmental Response, Compensation, and Liability Act habitat restoration project or, if approved through a shoreline conditional use permit, any other significant habitat enhancement project. - (5) Dredge material disposal, when allowed.
 Dredge material disposal, both upland and inwater, may be approved, provided: - A. The dredge material disposal complies with at least one of the following: - 1.
-The dredge material disposal has been evaluated by the US Army Corps of Engineers' Dredge Management Material Program; or - The dredge material disposal is consistent with the guidance from the U.S. Army Corps of Engineers/Environmental Protection Agency publication, Identifying, Planning, and Financing Beneficial Use Projects Using Dredged Material Beneficial Use Planning Manual (EPA842-B-07-001, October 2007, or as amended). - B. A qualified professional demonstrates that the dredge material disposal will not result in significant or ongoing adverse impacts to water quality, fish and wildlife
+The dredge material disposal has been evaluated by the Dredge Management Material Program; or

-- habitat conservation areas and other critical areas,; flood holding capacity, natural drainage and water circulation patterns, significant plant communities, or shoreline public access. - (6) Avoid, minimize, and mitigate.
-Dredging and dredge material disposal shall be done in a manner that avoids or minimizes significant ecological impacts, and impacts that cannot be avoided shall be mitigated in a manner that assures no net loss of shoreline ecological functions. - A. Dredging shall be confined to the minimum area necessary to accomplish the intended purpose or use. - B. Dredging and dredge disposal shall be scheduled to minimize impacts to biological productivity (including, but not limited to, fish runs, spawning, and benthic productivity) and to minimize interference with fishing activities and other water-dependent uses. - (7) Agency approvals.
+- 2. The dredge material disposal is consistent with the guidance from the U.S. Army Corps of Engineers/Environmental Protection Agency publication, Identifying, Planning, and Financing Beneficial Use Projects Using Dredged Material Beneficial Use Planning Manual (EPA842-B-07-001, October 2007, or as amended). - B. A qualified professional demonstrates that the dredge material disposal will not result in significant or ongoing adverse impacts to water quality, fish and wildlife habitat conservation areas and other critical areas, flood holding capacity, natural drainage and water circulation patterns, significant plant communities, or shoreline public access. - (6) Avoid, minimize, and mitigate.
+Dredging and dredge material disposal shall be done in a manner that avoids or minimizes significant ecological impacts, and impacts that cannot be avoided shall be mitigated in a manner that assures no net loss of shoreline ecological functions. - A. Dredging shall be confined to the minimum area necessary to accomplish the intended purpose or use. - B. Dredging and dredge disposal shall be scheduled to minimize impacts to biological productivity and to minimize interference with fishing activities and other water-dependent uses. - (7) Agency approvals.
 Dredging and dredge material disposal must be approved by all state and federal agencies with jurisdiction.
-Copies of all such approvals must be provided to the City. - (8) Maintenance of upland dredge material disposal sites.
-Approved upland dredge disposal sites may conduct site management activities, such as regular clearing and grading, as specified in agency approval documents.
-Such activities will be regulated as maintenance activities under the City's Shoreline Master Program, provided there are no impacts to water quality or other ecological functions outside of the dredge material disposal area.
-Vegetation clearing on a dredge disposal site shall not require compensatory mitigation.
+Copies of all such approvals must be provided to the City.

-7.7 Fill & grading
+7.8 Fill & grading